Lorin Whitney: Whitney Recording Studio

 In 1957, Whitney built the Whitney Recording Studio in Glendale, and installed a Robert Morton theater organ he had acquired from the Fox Theatre in Redwood City, California.
 Initially, the 1928-vintage instrument had a 3-manual console and 14 pipe ranks.
 Whitney expanded it with additional Wurlitzer pipes and an enlarged console, resulting in a 4-manual, 34-rank pipe organ.
 The organ was heard on Whitney's own radio programs, as well as used by a number of other organists to make recordings, and as backup for a number of singers.
 In its earlier years, the Lorin Whitney Recording Studio was predominately used to record Christian albums and radio broadcasts, such as Haven of Rest, World Vision, and The Quiet Time, a 15-minute program of sung hymns and organ played by Whitney, along with a spoken meditation by Albert Salter.
 Whitney promoted the use of his studio by other radio ministries based in the Los Angeles area to produce records on his Angelus label for their listening audiences, such as the duet of John and Linnie Olson on the Trans World Missions broadcast.

-The studio sound stage was large enough to accommodate a 60-piece orchestra and was used by such entertainers as Jesse Crawford, Barry White and his 40-piece orchestra, Aretha Franklin, and Pat Benatar.
+The studio sound stage was large enough to accommodate a 60-piece orchestra.
+A wide variety of musicians recorded at the studio including Frank Zappa, Captain Beefheart, Jesse Crawford, Barry White and his 40-piece orchestra, Aretha Franklin, and Pat Benatar.
 One of the studio's first major customers was Walt Disney Productions.
 Actor Tom Bosley used the studio early in his career to produce an audition tape for announcing and voice acting roles, before his casting as the familiar Howard Cunningham character on the Happy Days television series in the 1970s–1980s.
 In 1958, the studio was an early pioneer in developing a solid state mixing console.
 The studio's array of tape duplicating machines and multi-channel recording capabilities resulted in increasing use by rock music performers.

 Whitney sold the studio to MCA in 1978, but continued his association with the studio for another five years as a consultant.
 By 1981, the MCA Whitney Recording Studio was producing 12 albums annually, using a 16-track recording setup, and the majority of recording work was no longer predominantly religious.